Cesare Lombroso: Legacy

 Since his research tied criminal behaviour together with the insane, Lombroso is closely credited with the genesis of the criminally insane asylum and forensic psychiatry.
 His work sponsored the creation of institutions where the criminally insane would be treated for mental illness, rather than placed in jails with their saner counterparts.
 One example of an asylum for the criminally insane is Bridgewater State Hospital, which is located in the United States.
 Other examples of these institutions are Matteawan State Hospital and Danvers State Hospital.
 Most have closed down, but the concept is kept alive with modern correctional facilities like Cook County Jail.
 This facility houses the largest population of prisoners with mental illness in the United States.
 However, criminal insane asylums did exist outside of Italy while Lombroso was establishing them within the country.
 His influence on the asylum was at first regional, but eventually percolated to other countries who adopted some of Lombroso's measures for treating the criminally insane.

+In 1927, doctors in Argentina performed an experimental surgery on serial killer Cayetano Santos Godino, who had brutally murdered four children between 1906 and 1912, when he was a street kid and highly dysfunctional.
+Godino, known for his large ears (nicknamed The Big-Eared Midget), underwent a medical proceeding to shrink his ears, which doctors, under the influence of Lombroso's theories, thought were the root of Godino's evil.

 In addition to influencing criminal atavism, Lombroso wrote a book called Genio e Follia, in which he discussed the link between genius and insanity.
 He believed that genius was an evolutionarily beneficial form of insanity, stemming from the same root as other mental illnesses.
 This hypothesis led to his request to examine Leo Tolstoy for degenerate qualities during his attendance at the 12th International Medical Congress in Moscow in 1897.
 The meeting went poorly, and Tolstoy's novel Resurrection shows great disdain for Lombroso's methodology.